-Public offering price(1) Underwriting discount(1)(2)(3) Proceeds, before expenses, to BofA Finance(2)
+Public offering price (1) Underwriting discount (1)(2)(3) Proceeds, before expenses, to BofA Finance (2)

 Per Note \$1,000.00 \$9.00 \$991.00

 Total

-- Certain dealers who purchase the Notes for sale to certain fee-based advisory accounts may forgo some or all of their selling concessions, fees or commissions.
+Certain dealers who purchase the Notes for sale to certain fee-based advisory accounts may forgo some or all of their selling concessions, fees or commissions.
 The public offering price for investors purchasing the Notes in these fee-based advisory accounts may be as low as \$991.00 per \$1,000 in principal amount of Notes.
+(1) (2)

-The underwriting discount per \$1,000 in principal amount of Notes may be as high as \$9.00, resulting in proceeds, before expenses, to BofA Finance of as low as \$991.00 per \$1,000 in principal amount of Notes. - (2) - In addition to the underwriting discount above, an affiliate of BofA Finance will pay a referral fee of up to \$5.00 per \$1,000 in principal amount of Notes in connection with the distribution of Notes to other registered broker-dealers.
-(3)
+The underwriting discount per \$1,000 in principal amount of Notes may be as high as \$9.00, resulting in proceeds, before expenses, to BofA Finance of as low as \$991.00 per \$1,000 in principal amount of Notes.

-The Notes and the related guarantee:
+In addition to the underwriting discount above, an affiliate of BofA Finance will pay a referral fee of up to \$5.00 per \$1,000 in principal amount of Notes in connection with the distribution of Notes to other registered (3) broker-dealers The Market standards and the standards at the

-Are Not Bank Guaranteed Are Not FDIC Insured May Lose Value
+The Notes and the related guarantee: Are Not FDIC Insured Are Not Bank Guaranteed May Lose Value